 (For the geeks, this is related to Ricardo’s Law of Rent, and it explains why rents account for an ever larger share of the economy over time.)

 It doesn’t take people long to realise what’s happening and see that they’ll get the best return on their money if they put it into property (as a proxy for land).
 At times of particularly high demand, people “speculate” by buying property on the assumption that the price will continue to go up.

 Because property prices increase faster than wages do, property eventually becomes unaffordable for the majority of people.
 When this happens, the bust comes: property prices plummet, causing chaos for the banks (which have been lending money secured against high-priced property).
 The banks withdraw lending, building activity stops, and businesses shut down – which all have obvious knock-on effects for stock markets and employment levels.

 Eventually of course, prices drop to a more sustainable level and everything gradually goes back to normal – at which point the whole cycle starts again.

 Importantly, each cycle starts from a higher “bottom” than the previous one – so the long-term trend is always upwards, even though there’s a lot of volatility along the way.

-That, in a nutshell, is the property cycle.
+That, in a nutshell, is the property cycle or housing market cycle.
 It would be more accurate to call it “the land cycle”, because the cost of building a house on a piece of land is much the same in London as it is in Leeds, and won’t cost more in 100 years (other than inflation) than it does today.
 But house prices are more accessible to us than land prices, so we can “read” property prices to tell us what’s happening in the land market – and therefore what’s ahead for the wider economy.